 English translations such as the Noble Quran and Sahih International are also widely available.
 There are many others, but the key thing is to find a book with language that’s simple to understand and follow so you aren’t exhausted by having to read it.

 For creative supplies, I use anything I can get my hands on.
-Gel pens, ink pens, calligraphy markers, felt tip markers, pencil colors, paint, glitter glue, paper, stickers etc. check out this post on my favorite journaling supplies.
+Gel pens, ink pens, calligraphy markers, felt tip markers, pencil colors, paint, glitter glue, paper, stickers etc.

 Sounds Good!
 How can I get involved?